Critical recurrence in the real quadratic family: Preliminary Lemmas

 The first result we will need is the following version of the classical Ma\~n\'e Hyperbolicity Theorem (see \cite{Melo_Strien}, for instance). \begin{Lemma}[Outside Expansion] Given a Collet--Eckmann parameter $a_0$ there exist constants $\gamma_M,C_M > 0$ such that, for all $\delta > 0$ sufficiently small, there is a constant $\epsilon_M = \epsilon_M(\delta) > 0$ such that, for all $a \in (a_0 - \epsilon_M,a_0 + \epsilon_M)$, if

 then

 Furthermore, if we also have that $F^n(x;a) \in (-2\delta,2\delta)$, then

-\end{Lemma} \begin{Rem} A similar lemma for the quadratic family can be found in \cite{BBS} (see also \cite{Tsujii_positive}).
-The version stated here allows for $\delta$-independence at a more shallow return to the interval $(-2\delta,2\delta)$. \end{Rem} For a proof we refer to Lemma 2.6 in \cite{Aspenberg}, where we let $q = 1/2$.
-We also notice that this result follows from Lemma 4.1 together with Lemma 5.1, both in \cite{Tsujii_positive}, if we in the proof of Lemma 4.1 make the minor modification of letting $I_z$ be a component of the pullback of $(-2\delta,2\delta)$, instead of $(-\delta,\delta)$.
-(The recurrence condition (W) in \cite{Tsujii_positive} is satisfied if $a_0$ belongs to $\PR$.)
+\end{Lemma} A similar lemma for the quadratic family can be found in \cite{BBS} and \cite{Tsujii_positive}, for instance.
+The version stated here allows for $\delta$-independence at a more shallow return to the interval $(-2\delta,2\delta)$.
+To get this kind of annular result constitutes a minor modification of Lemma~4.1 in \cite{Tsujii_positive}.
+We refer to Lemma~2.6 in \cite{Aspenberg} and the proof therein, however, for a proof of the above result.
+This proof is based on Przytycki's \emph{telescope lemma} (see \cite{P4} and also \cite{PRS}).
+In contrast to the techniques in \cite{Tsujii_positive}, in the case of the quadratic family, no recurrence assumption is needed.